Turbul3nce/Turbul3nce.github.io/_pages/writeups/web/predictable.md

 You've been tasked on a pentest engagement to understand the token generation process and exploit it, do you have what it takes?

 ##### Challenge:
-This challenge wasn't too difficult.
 The name and description pretty much gave away the vulnerability.
 However, it did require reading the source code and scripting to generate the possible reset tokens needed to brute-force the password reset.
-I spent more time on this than I should have because I was confusing milliseconds with seconds—I know, I know.
+I spent more time on this than I should have because I was confusing milliseconds with seconds 1o1.

 ##### Vulnerable Code:
 The seed for the token is generated using two easily predictable values: the user's email and the current timestamp (Date.now()).
 The token is then created by MD5 hashing the seed.